 At the beginning, her art was probably just a hobby .
 Sometimes it stays that way.
 However, many artists dream of the art professionally one day, maybe even full -time.

-So at some point there is the time when you have to ask yourself whether you want to become self -employed as an artist and what options there are.
-An overview.
+So, at some point, you'll have to ask yourself whether you want to become self-employed as an artist and what options are available.
+We'll give you an introductory overview of your options.

 Image source: Adobe.stock | Antoniodiaz | 403123229